collabnix/terraform/beginners/azure/storageAccount/README.md

-# Create a Storage account in Azure with Terraform
+# Create a Static Website on Azure Storage account with Terraform

-**This module creates a Storage account in Azure**
+**This module creates a Storage account in Azure and hosts a static website**

 > Note 1: This deployment is not free.
 If you are not on a free trail, it will incur a very small fee.
 So, its always a good practice to cleanup everything when you are done with the demo.